partrickJhonson/beef/Installation.md

 **Pre-requisites:** [Source Code](#source), [Docker](#docker-setup)

-If you'd prefer not to have to worry about configuring your host environment correctly, running BeEF through Docker may be a better solution for you.
+If you'd prefer not to have to worry about configuring your host environment, running BeEF through Docker may be a better solution for you.

 ### Setting Your Credentials